garrandall/popular-music-data/tracks/whatcha-gone-do--link.md

 And theres nothing more to say
 (Its time to choose)
 So choose girl
-So what you gonna do ooh?
+So what you gonna do oh?
 Yo what you gonna do huh
 Tell me what you gon, what you gon do, wha, wha-wha What you gon do